-Help us find the PFAS
+Help find the PFAS

 We know that PFAS are used in UK food packaging.
 We also know that they spread from food packaging into our environment where they can cause harm.
 But what we don’t know, is how widespread their use is… that’s where you come in!